PDTenpas/pdtenpas.github.io/_posts/2019-06-15-metadate-issue-1.md

 [How to build something that lasts 10,000 years](http://www.bbc.com/future/story/20190611-how-to-build-something-that-lasts-10000-years) \| [Pocket Hits](https://getpocket.com/explore/pocket-hits)

-- > Alexander Rose and a team of engineers at The Long Now Foundation are building a clock in the Texan desert that will last for 10,000 years.
+> Alexander Rose and a team of engineers at The Long Now Foundation are building a clock in the Texan desert that will last for 10,000 years.
 He explains what he's learnt about designing for extreme longevity.

 ---

-# From the Bookmarks
+**From the Bookmarks...**

 # The Garden of Forking Paths

 [The garden of forking paths: Why multiple comparisons can be a problem, even when there is no “fishing expedition” or “p-hacking” and the research hypothesis was posited ahead of time](http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf)